 Operations That Protect Margin

 Execution beats elegance in supply chains.
-Start with a small set of checklists, a visible plan-on-a-page, and an evidence pack per job.
+Start with a small set of checklists, a visible plan-on-a-page and an evidence pack per job.
+Standardised checklists and plans help streamline communication among team members and clients, ensuring everyone is aligned and informed.
 Use photos, timestamps, dashboards and short variance notes to prove progress.
-Standardise the steps you repeat, for example supplier onboarding, PO chase cadence, yard check-in, or returns sorting.
+Standardise the steps you repeat, for example, supplier onboarding, PO chase cadence, yard check-in or returns sorting.
 That turns one-off rescues into reliable, repeatable revenue.

 Where Supply Chain Business Ideas Fail

 Most attempts stumble in familiar ways.
+Selecting an unsuitable logistics business model is a common reason for failure, as it can lead to inefficiencies and missed market demands.
 The offer is too broad, so outcomes blur.
 The buyer isn’t named, so no one owns the decision.
 Proof is missing, so procurement freezes.
-Or the unit economics only work at massive scale.
+Or the unit economics only work at a massive scale.
 Keep your slice narrow, your evidence tangible, and your numbers honest at 10 to 50 customers.
 That’s how supply chain business ideas become dependable businesses.

 Turn Bottlenecks Into Business